mongodb/specifications/source/unified-test-format/unified-test-format.rst

   client, collection, session objects) that should be created before each test case is executed.
 The structure of each document is defined in `entity`_.

-.. _collectionName:

-- ``collectionName``: Optional string.
-Name of collection under test.
-This is primarily useful when the collection name must be referenced in an assertion.
-  The YAML file SHOULD define a `node anchor`_ for this field (e.g.
-  ``collectionName: &collectionName foo``).
-If unset, test runners may use whatever value they prefer.

-.. _databaseName:

-- ``databaseName``: Optional string.
-Name of database under test.
-This is primarily useful when the database name must be referenced in an assertion.
-  The YAML file SHOULD define a `node anchor`_ for this field (e.g.
-  ``databaseName: &databaseName foo``).
-If unset, test runners may use whatever value they prefer.

 .. _initialData:

 - ``initialData``: Optional array of documents.
 Data that should exist in